wilmawixtrom/we1-project-wilmawixtrom/time-report.md

 2026-05-23 16:01 Worked for 1 hour and 10 minutes.
   - Changed the header on the homepage because it didn't feel proffesional.

+2026-05-23 18:23 Worked for 2 hours
+  - Started to change the first article

+2026-05-24 11:39 Worked for 2 hours
+  - Finished the new article and started to add more pictures